 Perhaps the most controversial upcoming HBO series, this is based on the novel from Phillip Roth.
 It will take place in 1940, but in an alternate timeline where famed aviator Charles Lindbergh is elected over Franklin Roosevelt as U.S. President.
 The show, which centers mainly on a Jewish family in New Jersey, examines how it deals with Lindbergh’s rule as he slowly turns America into a fascist state.
 The series, which will star Winona Ryder and John Turturro, could be one of the most talked-about HBO series in some time.

-Not much is known about the series, except that it will take place thousands of years before the events of the Game of Thrones show.
-Naomi Watts has been cast as the lead character, who is described as “a charismatic socialite hiding a dark secret.”
-We will see of HBO can make lightning strike twice with this spin-off.
+Not much was known about the pilot, except that it was to take place thousands of years before the events of the Game of Thrones show.
+Naomi Watts was cast as the lead character, who was described as “a charismatic socialite hiding a dark secret.”
+After filming the pilot in 2019, HBO decided to pass on the series.

 Admittedly none of these shows can truly fill the void left behind by the absence of Game of Thrones, but at least it’s nice to know that there is still plenty to look to on HBO.
 Is it enough to keep a subscription?
 That’s up to you, but even if you leave, it’s easy enough to subscribe again later.